gospodinp/torei-rpg/rules.md

 ## Relationships

 A relationship is a strong connection between your character and a person, place, organisation or fetish.
-The GM decides when these grant you dice at the beginning of a conflict.
+The GM decides when these grant you dice at the beginning of a [Conflict].

+> Each character should take at least one Relationship with one of the other players' characters.

+[Relationship]: #relationships

 ### Allocate your dice